csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-To offer an easy way of assorting CSAF documents by criteria like document category, languages or values of the branch category within the product tree ROLIE category values can be configured.
+To offer an easy way of assorting CSAF documents by criteria like document category, languages or values of the branch category within the product tree, ROLIE category values can be configured.
 This can either be done using an array of strings taken literally or, by prepending `"expr:"`.
 The latter is evaluated as JSONPath and the result will be added into the categories document.
 For a more detailed explanation and examples,